Common Motorcycle Accident Injuries

 Motorcycles provide virtually no protection to riders.
 Motorcycles do not have airbags, seatbelts, or a steel frame surrounding the occupants like other motor vehicles do.
 Therefore, it is common for even low speed Nevada motorcycle accidents to result in serious injuries or death.
 It is crucial that all riders obey Nevada law by wearing a helmet while practicing safe motorcycle riding habits to reduce their chances of suffering a life-changing injury.

-Victims of Las Vegas motorcycle crashes may suffer broken bones, limb amputations, and lacerations.
 Such injuries can result in costly surgical procedures or may need rehabilitative treatments over a long period of time.
 Injured victims of Las Vegas motorcycle accidents would be well advised to contact the experienced Las Vegas motorcycle accident attorneys at Shook & Stone who have a long and excellent track record of protecting the rights of motorcycle accident victims.
 Call us today at 702-570-0000 for a free and comprehensive consultation.

 Source: Motorcycle Safety | Transportation Safety | Injury Center | CDC.
 (2022, May 5).
 Motorcycle Safety | Transportation Safety | Injury Center | CDC. https://www.cdc.gov/transportationsafety/mc/index.html